rackerlabs/terraform-provider-spot/docs/index.md

 }
 ```

+### Spotnodepool with Autoscaling

 A spotnodepool can be configured to dynamically adjust the number of servers based on demand.
 This is known as autoscaling.
 When demand is high, the spotnodepool can automatically increase the number of servers, and when demand decreases, it can scale down to optimize costs.
 You can specify the minimum and maximum number of servers in the spotnodepool, and the spotnodepool will automatically scale up or down based on the load.

 ```terraform
 # Creates a spot node pool with a two servers of class gp.vs1.small-dfw and autoscaling enabled.